 New Order – ‘Touched By The Hand Of God’ (1988*)

-It is already well into night when the ferry docks, leaving Inga-Maria little time to make it off the ferry, walk to Larne Harbour station, then board the train destined for Belfast, a journey during which would have taken her through Larne Town, Glynn, Magheramorne, Ballycarry, Whitehead, Downshire, Carrickfergus, Clipperstown, Trooperslane, Greenisland, Jordanstown, Whiteabbey and Yorkgate before arriving at the final stop, Belfast’s York Road station, a journey that takes approximately one hour by rail.
+It is already well into night when the ferry docks, leaving Inga-Maria little time to make it off the ferry, walk to Larne Harbour station, then board the train destined for Belfast, a journey during which would have taken her through Larne Town, Glynn, Magheramorne, Ballycarry, Whitehead, Downshire, Carrickfergus, Clipperstown, Trooperslane, Greenisland, Jordanstown, Whiteabbey and Yorkgate before arriving at what was the final stop in 1988, Belfast’s York Road station, a journey that took approximately one hour by rail.
 Given the disembarkation time from the ferry and the fact that it’s only a very short walk from the ferry arrival point to the train station at Larne Harbour, Inga-Maria could have expected to have perhaps reached Belfast by 11pm, even so a far from ideal scenario in such a dangerous city, particularly at night when it was virtually a no-go area on account of the Troubles.
 In addition, she had no geographical knowledge of the city having never been there before.
 Finally we know from her last diary entry quoted above that she had absolutely nothing arranged in terms of accommodation at that late hour, and what’s more in a country with notoriously-limited public transport after 11pm.